IshizuEitaro/obsidian-wayback-archiver/README.md

 ### Failed Archives

 If the plugin fails to archive a link (due to API errors, timeouts, rate limits, etc.), the attempt is logged.
 You can view, export, and retry these failed attempts.
-Failed logs are stored in `.obsidian/plugins/wayback-archiver/failed_logs/` within your vault.
+Failed logs are stored in plugin.app.vault.configDir + /plugins/wayback-archiver/failed_logs/` within your vault.

 ## Commands